Why this program now?

 The fee for this program is SEK 235 000 (excl.
 VAT).
 This covers all material and literature necessary for the program.
 Travelling and accommodation expenses are not included.

-The participant’s employer must authorize the application.
-In the admission process the admission unit considers the applicant’s professional background as well as an adequate configuration of the group.
-The number of participants is normally 22 +/- 5.
+The participant’s employer must authorise the application.
+The number of participants is limited.
+In the admission process KTH Executive School considers the applicant´s professional background as well as an adequate configuration of the group.

 When it comes to the development of the company’s business and strategy as well as understanding of the business environment, the Executive Program in Industrial Management gives valuable input and findings.
 The program provides a genuine in-depth examination of the strategic business decisions in manufacturing companies.Henrik Henriksson — CEO, Scania CV